-It’s unclear what AMD’s strategy will be for the Mac, given Apple recently announced that it will begin transitioning from Intel’s processors to its own Apple Silicon for the Mac.
-The RX 5000 series is also available on the iMac as the Radeon Pro 5300, 5500XT, 5700, and 5700XT.
+It’s also unclear what AMD’s strategy will be for the Mac, given that Apple recently announced that it will begin transitioning from Intel’s processors to its own Apple Silicon for the Mac.
+The RX 5000 series is available on the iMac as the Radeon Pro 5300, 5500XT, 5700, and 5700XT.
 When Apple’s transition is fully realized, it will use its own integrated GPU solution on its custom ARM-based processors.

 RX 6000 coming to APUs

-The company’s Ryzen 4000 APUs with integrated Radeon graphics offer enough performance to play many 1080p titles using the game’s lowest graphics settings.
+AMD’s Ryzen 4000 APUs with integrated Radeon graphics offer enough performance to play many 1080p titles using the game’s lowest graphics settings.
 This would allow basic desktops — and mobile laptops — to play basic games without requiring a costly or more bulky setup with discrete GPUs.
 When AMD compared its Ryzen 7 4700G desktop APU to Intel’s Core i7-9700, it showed that GPU performance was up to 274% higher than its competition.

-The RDNA 2-based APUs will likely provide AMD with additional boost, but Intel’s new integrated Xe architecture on its 11th-Gen processors is also coming with a significant boost in performance.
-Headed to Tiger Lake-based laptops this fall, Intel’s integrated Xe graphics promises 2.7 times faster content creation, more than 20% better performance with Office tasks, and 2x faster faming performance over the prior Gen 11 integrated GPU.
+The RDNA 2-based APUs will likely provide AMD with additional boost, but Intel’s new integrated Xe architecture on its 11th-Gen processors is also coming with a significant jump in performance.
+Headed to Tiger Lake-based laptops this fall, Intel’s integrated Xe graphics promise 2.7 times faster content creation, more than 20% better performance with Office tasks, and 2x faster faming performance over the prior Gen 11 integrated GPU.
 There are 96 execution cores for a total of 768 cores with 3.8MB of L3 cache on Intel’s Xe platform.